Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsection{Generalisable Single-Source Cross-Modality Segmentation via Invariant Causality}

-{In medical image analysis, effective segmentation across multiple modalities (e.g., CT, MRI, and PET) is challenging due to domain shifts resulting from differences in imaging characteristics such as contrast, resolution, and structural representation.
+This case study addresses \textbf{conditional shift} arising from systematic differences in image appearance across modalities (CT vs \ MRI), where the same anatomical structure manifests differently depending on the imaging device and acquisition sequence.
+This form of shift is especially severe in single-source generalisation settings, where no labelled target-domain data are available.
+Effective segmentation across multiple modalities (e.g., CT, MRI, and PET) is consequently challenging due to the resulting differences in contrast, resolution, and structural representation.
 This challenge is especially pronounced when attempting to generalise from a single-source modality (e.g., CT) to unseen target modalities (e.g., MRI) with limited or no labelled data.
 Traditional machine learning models often struggle with this type of generalisation, as they tend to rely heavily on modality-specific features, which can be influenced by imaging styles rather than domain-invariant anatomical structures.
 To overcome these limitations, the study by \cite{chen2025generalizable} employs an SCM, which distinguishes between anatomical content (the true structural features of the image, such as tissue types and organ shapes) and modality-specific style (the appearance of the image, influenced by factors like contrast, resolution, and scanner settings).
 This causal framework uses controlled diffusion interventions to modify imaging styles while preserving the structural consistency of anatomical features across modalities, thus enabling the model to generalise effectively from a single-source modality to new, previously unseen imaging types.
-In the next section, we’ll examine the model’s architecture in greater detail, explaining how these causal interventions ensure reliable segmentation performance across diverse imaging modalities.}
+In the next section, we’ll examine the model’s architecture in greater detail, explaining how these causal interventions ensure reliable segmentation performance across diverse imaging modalities.